mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 So far I have spoken about *bodhicitta* and also *faith* as the key point of the practice.
 And then next, you have to *actualize* it; you have to ingest the *bodhicitta* and *faith*, and actualize these two in our everyday practice.

-That’s why Dogen Zenji [says here]:
+That’s why Dōgen Zenji [says here]:

 > There are two ways to settle body and mind in oneness.
 One is to listen to the dharma under a great teacher.
 The other is to do zazen wholeheartedly.

 So, “there are two ways to settle body and mind in oneness.”
 This is my translation.

-In this book (*Zen Master Dogen: An Introduction with Selected Writings*) it says, “There are two ways to realize enlightenment”; that’s it.
-But originally Dogen Zenji says, “There are two ways to settle the body and mind.”
+In this book (*Zen Master Dōgen: An Introduction with Selected Writings*) it says, “There are two ways to realize enlightenment”; that’s it.
+But originally Dōgen Zenji says, “There are two ways to settle the body and mind.”
 It’s very difficult to translate, but I think... well, “to settle body and mind in oneness.” *[He chuckles.]* In other words, if your body is here and listening to the Buddha’s teaching, all you have to do is your body and mind must be *settled*, right here, right now, becoming one with the Buddha’s teaching.
 That is called *settling*: to settle your body and mind in oneness.

 In other words, you have to settle your body and mind in repose and bliss, right here, right now.
 For this, there are two ways.